librecores/librecores-web/CONTRIBUTING.md

 # Contributing to the LibreCores Site

 ## The code
-- All code lives the [librecores-web](https://github.com/librecores/librecores-web)
-  repository on GitHub.
+- All code lives in the [librecores-web](https://github.com/librecores/librecores-web) repository on GitHub.
 - In addition to the code, the repository also contains all necessary deployment